Fdawgs/ydh-fhir-api/README.md

 **Note:** PM2 will automatically restart the application if `.env` is modified.

+## Known Issues and Caveats

+Issues with InterSystems TrakCare PAS (used by YDH) and staff misuse of the PAS have affected how the data is presented in the endpoints and how searches can be performed.

+### Data Quality

+-   AllergyIntolerance resources:
+    -   Unable to provide SNOMED codes for allergies and intolerances in AllergyIntolerance resources due to these being free text inputs in TrakCare
+    -   Low recordings of allergy and intolerance data in TrakCare:
+        -   350,513 non-deceased patients with records in TrakCare as of 2020-11-19
+            -   34,405 patients have ‘No Known Allergy’ recorded (9.8%)
+            -   13,139 patients have one or more allergies recorded (3.7%)
+    -   Due to the above issues, Paul Foster (CCIO at YDH) on 2020-11-19 suggested we **do not provide AllergyIntolerance resources** (functionality is still present however)
+-   Condition resources:
+    -   **Unable to provide Condition resources** as conditions are held in SimpleCode, not TrakCare
+-   DocumentReference resources:
+    -   **Unable to provide DocumentReference resources** as these are held in Patient Centre, not TrakCare
+-   Encounter resources:
+    -   Discharge/end dates for outpatient Encounter resources are not provided due to poor data quality.
+Staff in outpatients misuse these input fields in TrakCare to mark when “all admin has been completed for that outpatient encounter” and not when the encounter actually finished
+    -   Unable to provide clinician contact details for Encounter resources due to the following:
+        -   In TrakCare a care provider has a mobile number field against them, but it is rarely populated
+        -   There is not an internal contact number field in TrakCare
+        -   If you want to reach say, a gynaecology consultant, you need to manually search a list on YDH’s intranet for their secretary’s extension number, and there is no indication as to how current the list is
+        -   Teams do not have a contact number
+-   Patient resources:
+    -   Unable to provide SNOMED codes for religious affiliation as these are not in TrakCare (NHS Data Dictionary coding is provided, however)
+    -   Unable to provide GP surgery/organisation `name` value for inline Organization FHIR resource as this data is also not held in TrakCare; using GP consultant name as a placeholder
+    -   A sizeable number of patient records without postcodes

+### Search Caveats

+-   Every search request to a FHIR resource endpoint that is **NOT** the Patient FHIR resource endpoint **MUST** have a `patient` search parameter, this is to stop intentional or unintentional DOS attacks due to long-running SQL queries:
+    -   `GET [baseUrl]/AllergyIntolerance?criticality=[code]` will return a 500 error
+    -   `GET [baseUrl]/AllergyIntolerance?patient=[id]&criticality=[code]` will work

+This is due to YDH not having direct control over the underlying databases of the PAS, so cannot add indexes or make appropriate performance tweaks to support searches without also filtering by patient.

 ## Contributing

 Contributions are welcome, and any help is greatly appreciated!